Bakhu Bike I: Relations with Imams

 Bakhu Bike successfully married her son Nutsal to the daughter of shamkhal of Tarki, and the daughter Sultanat wanted to marry his son, hoping that she could increase the lands of Avaria at the expense of new relatives.
 However, there were many suitors for marriage with her daughter, and because of this, the Avar Khanate was left without its old ally in the fight against the murids.

 In 1830, Bakhu Bike came out openly against the murids of Ghazi Muhammad.
-Seeing a huge column of murids in the amount of 8.000 people, the Khunzakh people fell into a panic.
-But then Bakhu Bike appeared with a saber in her hands and shouted: “If you are afraid, give us women your swords and hide behind our skirts.
+Seeing a huge column of murids numbering 8,000 people, the Khunzakh people fell into a panic.
+But then Bakhu Bike appeared with a saber in her hands and shouted: “If you are afraid, give us women your swords and hide behind our skirts".

 The people of Khunzakh rushed at the enemy in a rage and Ghazi Muhammad had to retreat.
 For this victory, Nicholas I of Russia granted the Avar Khanate a banner with the coat of arms of Russia and a cutout for a dress for Bakhu Bike.

 The weakening of the positions of the Avar Khanate immediately interested again Imam Ghazi Muhammad.
 Bakhu Bike foresaw this and contacted the Russian command in Tbilisi.
 But the Russian troops themselves were firmly bogged down in the fight against Muridism, so the command provided only solid financial assistance for the formation of mountain militia units.
 However, soon Ghazi Muhammad met his death in the village of Gimry, where one of the two survivors was still young (and not yet an Imam) Shamil.

-The new Imam was Gamzat-bek, who was a distant relative of Bakhu Bike.
+The new Imam was Hamzat Bek, who was a distant relative of Bakhu Bike.
 He lived quite calmly in Khunzakh with them.
 However, he made very tough demands to Bakhu Bike, among which was the introduction of Sharia law and the breaking of the alliance with the Russian Empire.

 She refused this, agreeing only to accept Sharia.
-Gamzat-bek pretended to be satisfied with this and as a sign of trust, he asked to give him one of the representatives of the khanate.
-To make the contract stronger Bakhu Bike gave her 8-year-old son Bulach.
-She calmed down but soon discovered the army of Gamzat-bek near the capital itself.
-Gamzat demanded to obey him and then her son Umma Khan wanting to save his young brother tried to enter the camp, but was captured.
+Hamzat Bek pretended to be satisfied with this and as a sign of trust, he asked to give him one of the representatives of the khanate.
+To make the contract stronger, Bakhu Bike gave her 8-year-old son Bulach.
+She calmed down, but soon discovered the army of Hamzat Bek near the capital itself.
+Hamzat Bek demanded to obey him and then her son Umma Khan wanting to save his young brother tried to enter the camp, but was captured.

-The book "History of Dagestan" cites a letter that Bakhu Bike sent to Imam Shamil to cause discord between him and Gamzat-bek.
-In the letter, she urged him to distract Gamzat from Khunzakh and then he received 2 thousand rubles as a reward, but Shamil did not hide the contents of the letter.
+The book "History of Dagestan" cites a letter that Bakhu Bike sent to Imam Shamil to cause discord between him and Hamzat Bek.
+In the letter, she urged him to distract Hamzat Bek from Khunzakh and then he received 2 thousand rubles as a reward, but Shamil did not hide the contents of the letter.